Varieties of bicommutative algebras: Introduction

 \section{Introduction}

 Bicommutative algebras are nonassociative algebras over a field $K$ satisfying the polynomial identities of right- and left-commutativity

 In the sequel we consider algebras over a field $K$ of characteristic 0 only.
 One-sided commutative algebras appeared first in the paper by Cayley \cite{Ca} in 1857.
 In the modern language this is the right-symmetric Witt algebra $W_1^{\text{rsym}}$ in one variable.
 Maybe the most important examples of one-side commutative algebras are Novikov algebras which are left-commutative and right-symmetric.
 The latter means that the algebras satisfy the polynomial identity $(x_1,x_2,x_3)=(x_1,x_3,x_2)$ for the associator $(x_1,x_2,x_3)=(x_1x_2)x_3-x_1(x_2x_3)$.
-The motivation to study Novikov algebras comes from the needs of the Hamiltonian operator in mechanics and the equations of hydrodynamics, see \cite{DIT} and \cite{DZ} for details.
-Examples of bicommutative algebras are the two-dimensional algebras $A_{\pi,\varrho}$, $\pi,\varrho\in K$, generated by an element $r$ and with multiplication rules
+The motivation to study Novikov algebras comes from the needs of the Hamiltonian operator in mechanics and the equations of hydrodynamics, see Dzhumadil'daev, Ismailov, and Tulenbaev \cite{DIT} and Drensky and Zhakhayev \cite{DZ} for details.
+By Kaygorodov and Volkov \cite{KaV} when the base field $K$ is algebraically closed of arbitrary characteristic up to isomorphism there are only seven two-dimensional bicommutative algebras $A$ with nontrivial multiplication.
+Four of them are associative-commutative.
+Changing the notation and the bases of the algebras in \cite{KaV} the three nonassociative two-dimensional bicommutative algebras